Operation Hailstone: Surface action

 Meanwhile, New Jersey's 5-inch (127 mm) guns combined fire with U.S. cruisers to sink Maikaze and Shonan Maru, while Iowa targeted and sank Katori, which was already dead in the water, with numerous hits from her main battery.
-Nowaki was the only Japanese ship from this group to escape, sailing through a gauntlet of fire from Iowa and New Jersey, only suffering very minor damage at the hand of a straddle from a high capacity, 16-inch (406 mm) round from New Jersey at the extremely long range of 35,700 yards (20.3 statute miles).
+Nowaki was the only Japanese ship from this group to escape, sailing through a gauntlet of fire from Iowa and New Jersey, suffering only very minor damage at the hand of a straddle from a high capacity, 16-inch (406 mm) round from New Jersey at the extremely long range of 35,700 yards (20.3 statute miles or 32.6 kilometers).

 Japanese night raid

 Retaliation for the day's strikes arrived late at night in the form of small groups of Japanese bombers flying out of Truk and Formosa probing the task groups' defenses.
 From roughly 21:00 on 17 February to just minutes past midnight on 18 February, at least five groups of between one and three enemy planes attempted to sneak past screening ships to strike at the fleet carriers.
 One lone Rikko-type twin engine bomber from the 755th Kōkūtai (Genzan Air Group) made its attack on Task Group 58.2 and torpedoed the starboard quarter of the Intrepid, damaging steering control and killing 11 sailors.
 Intrepid was forced to retire to the U.S. for repairs and did not return to combat until August 1944.